 Spring is here, the sun's hanging around longer, and we know you're itching to get riding!
 But don't hit the road just yet - read our guide, and make sure your bike is as ready to hit the road as you are!

 Spring is officially here, and it's about time to get riding again.
 If you were able to get all your winterizing done when you were forced to hang up your riding boots for the cold season, your bike should be almost ready to ride; but if not, getting your bike road-ready might take just a bit more effort.

 Either way, using our guide, it should only take a couple of hours to get your bike in tip-top shape for riding season, so you don't miss a single day of it when it gets here!

 So here's a quick rundown of the 7-point plan to Winter recovery, in order of importance:

-- Manual Labor - Dust off your trust service manual and skim through it
+- Manual Labor - Dust off your trusty service manual and skim through it

-- Fuel First - Why you shouldn't use fuel that has been sitting
+- Fuel First - Why you shouldn't use old fuel

 - Battery Maintenance - Lead-acid or lithium, you probably need a charge

 - Tires - Will they be good for the whole season?